Insight: Apple vs Samsung lawsuit full of secret combat

 During an October hearing on the proposed injunction, Koh, unprompted, asked Apple and Samsung if they wanted to seal the courtroom.
 When the lawyers said such a step wouldn't be necessary and that they would not mention confidential material during the hearing, Koh commented, "I guess if you all can be careful not to disclose anything that requires sealing, then we can still have that with the open public."

-Representatives from Samsung did not respond to a request for comment on Thursday, and an Apple spokeswoman declined to comment.
+Representatives from Apple and Samsung did not respond to a request for comment on Thursday.

 Secrecy in the courts is an ongoing concern.
 The policy body of the federal courts recently reminded judges to limit broad sealing of cases, and interest groups such as Public Citizen and the American Civil Liberties Union frequently intervene in cases where major records are sealed.